Documentation Index

 - Reduced L1 support workload

-Scenario: Generate personalized customer communications Implementation:- Create Bedrock Agent with communication templates and brand guidelines
+- Create a Bedrock Agent with communication templates and brand guidelines.

 - Consistent brand voice